UniversalDependencies/docs/_ga-dep/name.md

 The `name` relation is used with compounding proper nouns, typically for names of people, places, organisations and so on.

-In Irish, this not only includes surnames, but also surname particles such as Mac, Mc, Ó, de, Uí, Ní etc.
+In UD Irish, this not only includes surnames, but also surname particles such as Mac, Mc, Ó, de, Uí, Ní etc.

 ~~~ sdparse